elastic/quark/README.md

 (see zlib/LICENSE).
 See
 *LINKING*
-to lean how to link either.
+to learn how to link either.

 While
 **quark**